matthewfeickert-talks/talk-scipy-2023-lightning/slides.md

 ---

-# But sometimes you get inspired
+# But then you get inspired

 <div grid="~ cols-2 gap-4">
 <div>